 \subsection{The bias in the mode of the finite-dimensional distributions}

-In this section we demonstrate that a naive application of the Laplace approximation to the integral \eqref{eq:bridge-integral} is futile, when the noise intensity $g(x)$ depends on the state $x$.
-For concreteness, we consider the example of geometric Brownian motion given by the \Ito\ stochastic differential equation
+In this section we demonstrate that a naive application of the Laplace approximation to the integral \eqref{eq:bridge-integral} leads to incorrect results, when the noise intensity $g(x)$ depends on the state $x$.
+For concreteness, we consider the scalar ($n=1$) example of geometric Brownian motion, which can for example be seen as a stochastic version of exponential growth from population dynamics \citep{Thygesen2023sde}.
+This process is given by the \Ito\ stochastic differential equation

-As is well known, the transition densities are log-normal, $X_t | X_s \sim LN( \log X_s + (r-\frac 12 \sigma^2) (t-s), \sigma^2 (t-s))$, when $X_s > 0$.
+and has log-normal transition densities, $X_t | X_s \sim LN( \log X_s + (r-\frac 12 \sigma^2) (t-s), \sigma^2 (t-s))$, when $X_s > 0$.
 We take parameters $r=1$, $\sigma=1$, and fix the initial and terminal condition, $s=0$, $X_s=x=1$, $t=1$, $X_t=y=1$; see figure \ref{fig:Geometric-Brownian-Bridge}.
 To reach a Laplace approximation of the transition probabilities based on \eqref{eq:bridge-integral}, we insert a number $N-1$ of intermediate equally spaced time points, $t_i = i/N$, for $i=1,\ldots,N-1$.
 To eliminate errors arising from the Euler-Maruyama scheme, we use the true log-normal densities when evaluating the transition densities $p$ on the right hand side in \eqref{eq:bridge-integral} over the short time intervals.
 We then consider the diffusion bridge evaluated at those time points, and identify the mode of their joint density numerically.
 The result is seen in figure \ref{fig:Geometric-Brownian-Bridge}.
 Note that the mode in general lies below the line connecting the two end points, and does not show consistency as the number of intermediate time points are increased: The mode of $X_{u}$ converges to 0 as the number of intermediate points increases, for any $u\in (s,t)$.
 The implication is that the mode of the finite-dimensional distribution of the diffusion bridge should not be used as the basis of the Laplace approximation.
-Indeed, a Laplace approximation of the integral (\ref{eq:bridge-integral}) leads to useless results, which are therefore not reported in detail.
+Indeed, a direct Laplace approximation of the integral (\ref{eq:bridge-integral}) leads to useless results, which are therefore not reported in detail.